Want to stand out and capture your audience's attention?

 Start by identifying whom the designs are for so that you can include elements that they find appealing.

-Alternatively, if your target audience is kids, you can leverage cartoon-style fonts that make your designs fun.
-To simplify this process, you can leverage a tool like Colorcinch that can easily cartoonize your images to make them appealing for kids.
+Alternatively, if your target audience is kids, learn how to create designs that are fun.
+To simplify this process, you can leverage a tool like Colorcinch that can easily cartoonify your own images to make them appealing to kids.

-On the other hand, color influences emotions and moods, and you should identify or use those that match your brand colors.
+On the other hand, color influences emotions and moods, so teach yourself how to create graphics that utilize colors that match your brand colors.

 However, besides ensuring your brand colors appear in each design, you need to include colors that drive action in your campaigns.

-Not sure what colors you should use for your designs?
+Not sure what colors you should use if you want to create social media graphics?

 You could choose to hire a skilled graphic designer who can take care of it all.
-However, if that doesn’t seem feasible, you could always upskill yourself by enrolling for a digital media course and learn how to do it yourself.
+However, if that doesn’t seem feasible, you could always upskill yourself by enrolling in a digital media course and learning how to create graphics on your own.

-This way, you can learn what it takes to become a graphic designer and elements you should leverage to create graphics that communicate your brand story effectively.
+This way, you can learn what it takes to become a graphic designer and the elements you should leverage when learning how to create graphics that communicate your brand story effectively.

 3. Adjust Designs to Different Platforms

-To engage your customers with graphics, you need to adjust them according to the platforms you use.
+Figuring out how to create graphics that engage your customers is half the journey.
+You still need to adjust them according to the platforms you use.

 Why?